 Our monthly U.S. recession predictor, based on a Federal Reserve model, has identified all recessions since 1955.
 In 2007, we used it to warn clients of the high likelihood of an impending recession.
-While markets have recently displayed increased levels of uncertainty, short and long-term rates rising in tandem over the past 6 months signals low levels of risk for the near future.

 The model predicts the probability of a recession starting 8 months out.
 The interactive graph below shows this probability over time, with actual recessions highlighted.

 The data series used in the model are: